The best time to visit Darwin in tropical Australia

 Located in the far north of Australia, Darwin is the capital city of the Northern Territory and affectionately known as the Top End.

-Darwin enjoys a balmy tropical climate so read on to discover why you should visit Darwin, and find out when is the best time to visit.
+Darwin enjoys a balmy tropical climate.
+Discover why you should visit Darwin, and when is the best time to visit.

 Why you should visit Darwin

-If you’re looking for somewhere different, Darwin is an alternative destination for the icy-cold winters of the southern states of Australia
+If you’re looking for somewhere different, Darwin is the opposite destination for the icy-cold winters of the southern states of Australia.

 A laid-back city, Darwin is about as culturally diverse as you can get.
 It boasts the best winter weather in Australia and, is the gateway to some of the most unique cultural destinations.